Wanna go to Machu Picchu? Yes, but responsibly.

 They decided to use their 1% for planting trees.

-Today they work with 23 communities, supporting them with planting trees, giving trainings, providing solar panels and cooking wood-stoves with chimney.
+Today they work with 23 communities, supporting them with planting trees, giving training, providing solar panels and cooking wood-stoves with chimneys.

 Actually, the stoves we provided occurred to be… too efficient.
 When you go to the hut where people live, they are all really smoky.
 But when we built a chimney and the smoke was going out, all the insects which were not there before came and caused a lot of problems.
 We had to make holes in the stove to make sure some smoke stays actually inside the house… it’s quite crazy.

 This is what help is about.
 Using resources to firstly understand what people really need and then take action.
 Resources which can be money, but also time.

 Beside donating 1% of our money, including personal earning, we decided to give 1% of our time.
 We are supposed to work 260d/year, if you take away weekends and holidays.
 Wouldn’t you be willing to give 2.6 days per year to social projects?!?
 There are not many people who will say no. It’s also important to understand what you are good at.
 I love planting trees, but I'm actually not that good with it; planting in mountains, above 4000 meters, is really hard.
 I plant maybe 20 trees and then I cannot anymore, most of them are planted by locals.
 What I'm good at is to sit in front of my computer, email people and ask for money - 1$ equal 1 tree.